 This group includes the lesbian, gay, bisexual and transgender (LGBT) communities as well as non-LGBT allies who support the LGBT community and/or have business associates, clients, colleagues, friends and family members in the LGBT community.

 i-CARE champions the needs of working caregivers such as experienced, new or expecting parents, or those caring for elderly, sick or disabled relatives. i-CARE aims to improve the work and family lives of caregivers by sharing experience and knowledge, bringing in outside expertise and providing a voice for caregivers.

-The RBC Globe Network is a support and networking group for lesbian, gay, bisexual and transgender (LGBT) employees in the UK and Channel Islands and is one part of RBC's commitment to develop an inclusive and open workplace.
+RBC Pride is a support and networking group for lesbian, gay, bisexual and transgender (LGBT) employees in the UK and Channel Islands and is one part of RBC's commitment to develop an inclusive and open workplace.

 Review our blueprint to find out more about our diversity priorities and objectives.